GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 [There's a nice 5 minute introduction](http://heather.cs.ucdavis.edu/~matloff/UnixAndC/Editors/ViIntro.html)
 to vi that might help if you wish to learn that.  (recommended if you are not familiar with vi!)

-__Note:  You should put the Metapod password in there and not $OS_PASSWORD in the environment variables__
+__Note:  You should put the Metacloud password in there and not $OS_PASSWORD in the environment variables__

 Log out and log back in for your environment variables to become active.
 Alternatively, run the command: